floriancourgey/blog/_posts/2020/2020-11-25-azcopy-from-adobe-campaign.md

 Note: the log file is available in `/usr/local/neolane/.azcopy/`.

+Note 2: if using file instead of blob, change URL to `.file` instead of `.blob`.

 ### Refactor with Adobe Campaign `options` for re-use and environments management
 Create a Javascript code `fco:helpers` and add the following:
 ```js